Why One-On-One Therapy Matters

 Additionally, many new relationships formed during addiction, such as a new social circle or romantic relationship, are usually based on substance abuse and can be very shady and distrusting.

 The first step to rebuilding trust with other adults is often having one-on-one therapy.
-By being able to connect with another adult in a nonjudgemental, trusting, helpful way, it can be the first building block to saving the other important relationships.
+By being able to connect with another adult in a nonjudgmental, trusting, helpful way, it can be the first building block to saving the other important relationships.

-Individualized Recovery
+3. Individualized Recovery

 The more one-on-one therapy you are able to receive, the more your therapist will be able to get to know you and your needs.
 This will lead to a more individualized experience in treatment rather than a cookie-cutter program that may not suit your needs.

-- Overcoming triggers.
 By getting to know your unique triggers, your therapist will be able to craft a plan especially for you and scenarios that you may find yourself in.

-- Aftercare needs.
 Your therapist, as he or she gets to know you, will be better able to put together an aftercare plan for you and your needs.
 Whether it is to live in a sober living facility or working to rebuild trust in your familial home, one-on-one therapy matters to get this worked out.

-Better Long-Term Results
+7. Better Long-Term Results

 One-on-one therapy matters because it gives you the best long-term results possible.
 By making a connection with your therapist, rebuilding trust with other adults, and crafting an individualized recovery plan you are headed down the best path toward long-term sobriety.

-About Seasons in Malibu
+Seasons in Malibu Can Help You

 The addiction recovery process can be stressful and emotional, but one-on-one therapy is extremely rewarding in the end.
 Being able to trust and have the peace of mind that you will no longer live in the dark world of addiction is a wonderful feeling.
 There’s no better time to get started than now.